 Data Protection Authorities ("DPAs") from across the

 world gathered in Marrakesh for the 38thInternational Privacy Conference.
-This event is
+This

 The debates this year centred on data privacy being central to:

 sustainable development, government access to personal data, the

 role of technology, adequacy, localisation and differing cultural